KinNeko-De/restaurant-document-design-gateway/README.md

 # Rate limit for access for demonstration
 As it is planned to provide a public demonstration, a github account is needed to access the endpoints.
 Each github account can generate up to three document every hour.

-The application needs access to your github user id because of that.
+The application needs access to your github user email to identify you.